September 22, 2020

-- Scholarships: We will reserve scholarships for Black, Indigenous, and People of Color (BIPOC).
+- Scholarships: We reserve scholarships for Black, Indigenous, and People of Color (BIPOC).
 This applies to our Farmland Program, which supports producers (farmers and ranchers) in transitioning landscapes and adopting management practices aligned with the principles of regenerative agriculture, as well as our Stewardship Educational Program, which we are significantly expanding this year as we build upon our Soil Advocate Training and Regenerative Gardening course offerings.

 To all reading, thank you for taking part in our work at Kiss the Ground thus far.
-We are forever grateful for your active participation and inspiration as we realize the potential of regeneration, together.
+We grateful for your active participation and inspiration as we realize the potential of regeneration, together.

 Team Kiss the Ground